 Serenissima is the historical name of Venice.
 It is feminine and means serene, peaceful, or calm.
 The meaning came from the Latin meaning "clear, tranquil, and serene.”
 This name belonged to an obscure early saint.
 Also, it was used by Edmund Spenser in his poem 'The Faerie Queen' (1590).
 The physical sense of being at peace derived from the act of submerging in water suggests the importance of an ordinary and universal activity.

 "I named the sculpture 'Quan'.
 It depicts a woman in a yoga position balancing on a medicine ball.
 'Quan' is the Chinese name for the 'goddess of compassion'.
 The name is short for Gaunshiyin which means 'observing the sounds (or cries) of the world'.
 'Quan' is also derived from the Chinese words for 'coin' and 'power'.
 The goddess is traditionally depicted looking or glancing down, symbolizing her watching over the world.
-In my interpretation, I have balanced the figure perfectly on a sphere which represents the world.
+In my interpretation, I have balanced the figure perfectly on a sphere which represent the world.
 Her poise and balance represents mental steadiness and emotional stability, calm behavior and judgment."

 What does ‘strength’ really mean?
 To me it is not just the physical, but the emotional, the ability to overcome, to endure, to be able to admit when we are wrong, to be a person that stands up for others.
 My sculpture pictured above means all those things.